Werner Schröer: In defense of the Reich

-On 7 January 1944, Schröer was credited with the destruction of a P-38 Lightning piloted by Joseph P. Marsiglia of the 55th Fighter Group, 338th Fighter Squadron.
-Marsiglia had to bail out and was apprehended near Holz in the district of Saarbrücken.
-This was Schröer's 92nd aerial victory.
-On 14 March 1944, Schröer was appointed Gruppenkommandeur, III./Jagdgeschwader 54 (JG 54—54th Fighter Wing).
+On 14 March 1944, Schröer was appointed Gruppenkommandeur, III.
+Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing).
 At the time, the Gruppe was based at Lüneburg Airfield and subordinated to 2.
 Jagd-Division (2nd Fighter Division).
 On 20 April, III.
-Gruppe relocated to Landau an der Isar for conversion training to the Focke Wulf Fw 190.
+Gruppe relocated to Landau an der Isar for conversion training to the Focke-Wulf Fw 190.
 In consequence of this relocation, the Gruppe came under the control of 7.
 Jagd-Division (7th Fighter Division).
-Conversion training was relatively short and the Gruppe flew its first mission on the Fw 190 against attacking United States Army Air Forces (USAAF) heavy bombers on 19 May.
+Conversion training was relatively short and the Gruppe flew its first mission on the Fw 190 against attacking USAAF heavy bombers on 19 May.

-On 24 May, Schröer claimed a P-51 Mustang and two P-47 Thunderbolts to reach his century (100–102v.).
-He was the 73rd Luftwaffe pilot to achieve the century mark.
+On 24 May, Schröer claimed a North American P-51 Mustang fighter and two B-17s, making him the 73rd Luftwaffe pilot to achieve the century mark.
 When Allied forces launched Operation Overlord, the invasion of German-occupied Western Europe on 6 June, III.
 Gruppe was immediately ordered to relocate to Villacoublay Airfield.
 That day, the Gruppe reached Nancy, arriving in Villacoublay the following day where it was subordinated to II.
 Fliegerkorps (2nd Air Corps).
 Its primary objective was to fly fighter-bomber missions in support of the German ground forces.
 The Gruppe flew its first missions on 7 June to the combat area east of Caen and the Orne estuary.
 But the worsening situation and the intense pressure was taking its toll, and he was sent on a month's stress-leave in early June just as Allied attention turned to Normandy, possibly saving his life as the unit took very heavy losses in France.
 On 6 June, he was temporarily replaced by Hauptmann Robert Weiß as commander of III.
 Gruppe and officially replaced by Weiß on 21 June.